-Our Member of the Month for October, 2022 is Randy Hargis of Terre Haute, Indiana.
+Our Member of the Month for December, 2022 is Alfredo Gómez Mansilla of San Sebastián de los Reyes, Spain.

 Alfredo says: “Since I was a kid I have been a lover of science fiction, especially Star Wars, the Marvel Universe (both comics and cinematographic) and many TV shows from my childhood that I continue following today: Teenage Mutant Ninja Turtles, Mighty Morphin' Power Rangers, Mighty Max, Biker Mice from Mars, Street Sharks, etc., as most children who grew up in the '90s.
 When I think about it in hindsight I realise that each one of these series had elements with reminiscences from the Mythos, some characters or villains, which I was not aware of back then.

 It was around 2011 (when I was 21 years old) when the first edition of the Mansions of Madness board game was released.
 Until then I heard little about Lovecraft's work and the little I knew was thanks to the Call of Cthulhu® roleplaying game.
 But I was mind blown when I acquired Mansions of Madness and started playing it.
 I wanted to investigate more and more and learn about the works of the author from whom all those ideas came.
 That’s when I fully discovered H. P. Lovecraft.
 I started by reading a compilation of stories that I got as a present and that was the beginning of the madness.
 I remember long nights reading and enjoying stories where the endings weren't as happy as I was used to, playing video games that were clearly inspired by the mythos, and playing more and more board games, which was the original reason why I got introduced to this.